 - Created on the 29 June, 2017.

-The minimum detection sensitivity level of human tTG IgA/IgG class autoantibodies using this human tissue transglutaminase screen ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 5.0 – 200.0 U/ml.
+The minimum detection sensitivity level of human tTG IgA/IgG class auto-antibodies using this human tissue transglutaminase screen ELISA kit was 1.0 U/ml.
+The dynamic range for this ELISA assay is 5.0 – 200.0 U/ml.

 - Celiac disease can be predicted by high levels of anti-tissue transglutaminase antibodies in population-based screening.
 J Pediatr Gastroenterol Nutr.
 (2015) 60 (6): 787-91.
 Webb C., et al.

 - Evaluating diagnostic accuracy of anti-tissue Transglutaminase IgA antibodies as first screening for Celiac Disease in very young children.
 Clin Chim Acta.
 (2015) 446: 237-40.
 Frulio G., et al.

 - Development of a mechanism-based assay for tissue transglutaminase–results of a high-throughput screen and discovery of inhibitors.
 Anal Biochem.
 (2005) 338 (2): 237-44.
 Case A., et al.

 - Tissue transglutaminase-serology markers for coeliac disease.
 Clin Chem Lab Med.
 (2002) 40 (5): 485-92.
 Kocna P., et al.

 - Tissue transglutaminase enzyme-linked immunosorbent assay as a screening test for celiac disease in pediatric patients.
 Pediatrics.
 (2001) 107 (1): E8.
 Chan A.W., et al.